 Breeze is one provider you might consider, and who we recommend.
 Plans start as low as $9 per month for those between the ages of 18 and 60, with monthly benefits ranging from $500 to $20,000.

 Once you’ve got life insurance to protect your loved ones and disability insurance to protect your ability to make a living even when you can’t work, your final insurance-related step is to make sure that you are protecting your home.
 That’s where homeowners and/or renters insurance comes in.

 If you own your home, purchasing homeowners insurance is a must.
 Literally: If you have a mortgage, your lender probably requires you to carry insurance.
 But even if it’s not required, it’s a good idea.
-We recommend using Gabi to find a homeowners insurance policy that matches your needs.
+We recommend using Insurify (it's free) to find a homeowners insurance policy that matches your needs.

 Rent instead of own?
 Renters insurance is there to help you repair or replace items that become damaged during a fire, flood, theft, or other covered event.
-And at rates starting as low as $9 per month, it’s a no brainer.
-My number on pick for renters insurance is Lemonade, which lets you find a policy in as little as 90 seconds, completely online.
+And at rates starting as low as $9 per month, it’s a no-brainer.

 4. Build an emergency fund